-Dustbin to dinner: ministers served binned foodFebruary 19th, 2013 by Peter Martell in Health /
+Dustbin to dinner: ministers served binned foodFebruary 19, 2013 by Peter Martell in Medicine & Health / Health

 The green beans are fresh, the broccoli crunchy and the baby corn sweet, but having failed "cosmetic" tests of international supermarkets, the Kenyan-grown food was hurled out as waste.